UW-CTRL/AA548-spr2024/bite-size-notes/week-9-e-recursive-bayesian-filter-gaussian.md

 \end{equation}
 $$

-The proportionality constant in the update step is the unique constant that normalizes the posterior probabiity, such that $\int_{x_k} p(x_k|y_{1:k}) \, dx_k = 1$.
+The proportionality constant in the update step is the normalization factor of Bayes' rule, which ensures that the posterior probabiity satisfies $\int_{x_k} p(x_k|y_{1:k}) \, dx_k = 1$.
-This constant can occasionally be computed explicitly, but often can only be approximated.
+As stated in the introduction, the normalization factor is very expensive to compute.
-In the case of a linear Gaussian system, we will be able to compute it explicitly.
+However, in the case of a linear Gaussian system, we will be able to determine it analytically!

 ## Derivation